 This presents a danger that is difficult to extract yourself from.
 In these conditions, a quick release belt system is the best option and could be essential if you are in danger.

 Our partners at British Canoeing have created a great infographic as guidance.
 You can find it below.
 You will also find advice on which leashes are best for different environments.
-For wider training on safety, check our Foundation Safety and Rescue (FSRT) training.
+For wider training on safety, check our Sup Safer Course training.

 1. Quick release belt system

-Suitable environments for use: any moving/flowing water including, rivers, tidal rivers and estuaries, tidal races, white water rivers where there is a risk of snagging or entrapment.
+Suitable environments for use: any moving/flowing water including, tidal rivers and estuaries, tidal races, where there is a risk of snagging or entrapment.

 A quick release belt system is connected to a belt with a quick release buckle or fastening.
 It can be easily reached if you come off your board and are caught or held by the force of the water.
 When fitted and used correctly it releases you from your board and leash attachments, freeing you from any dangerous entanglement.